-- 1. The applicant shall submit a site landscaping plan that presents the location and quantity of all project plantings.
+1. The applicant shall submit a site landscaping plan that presents the location and quantity of all project plantings.
+At least 75 % of all vegetation shall be native species.
 The applicant shall also submit a planting schedule keyed to the site landscaping plan that lists the botanical and common names, size at planting and quantity of all project plantings.
 Landscaping shall be considered an integral component of the approved project.
+(See Appendix B - Native Tree & Shrubbery Species List).
 The applicant shall replace within thirty (30) days, or as seasonally required by the species, any landscaping that dies, is removed or otherwise requires replacement.
-Such replacement landscaping shall be equivalent in species and size to the original landscaping unless the applicant can demonstrate to the satisfaction of the Planning Board that the site conditions require an alternative species of comparable size. - 2.
-A minimum of thirty (30) percent of the building's total foundation, including a minimum of fifty (50) percent along the building's façade facing a public street, shall be planted with landscaping, based on proper planting conditions, consisting of trees at least 1"caliper in width and an average height of six (6) feet, appropriate to USDA Plant Hardiness Zone 5 and placed into soil that would allow long-term growth and survival.
+Such replacement landscaping shall be equivalent in species and size to the original landscaping unless the applicant can demonstrate to the satisfaction of the Planning Board that the site conditions require an alternative species of comparable size.
+Landscaping as depicted on the site plan is considered an integral component of the approved development.
+Should any portion of the landscaping that dies, is removed or otherwise requires replacement, is not replaced within thirty (30) days, or as seasonally required by the species, it shall be considered a violation of the approval granted by the Board pursuant to §102.5.H and shall be subject to the enforcement provisions of §102.14.

+- 2. A minimum of thirty (30) percent of the building's total foundation, including a minimum of fifty (50) percent along the building's façade facing a public street, shall be planted with landscaping, based on proper planting conditions, consisting of trees at least 2" in diameter appropriate to USDA Plant Hardiness Zone 5 and placed into soil that would allow long-term growth and survival.
 Add adequate coverage by shrubbery to visually screen the base (foundation) of the building(s).
-At a minimum, planted shrubbery shall be 3 gallon pot size so called.
-This landscaping shall be near entrances and facades facing public streets as well as in parking areas.
-If the building will be located in a village area and there will be no setback between it and a public sidewalk or street right-of-way, landscaping along the building's front façade is not required. - 3.
-Parking islands shall be landscaped in conformance to Subsection 2 above. - 4.
-Buffer strip landscaping shall consist of trees, based on proper planting conditions, at least 1"caliper in trunk width and a minimum suitable height appropriate to USDA Plant Hardiness Zone 5, placed into soil that would allow long-term growth and survival and in sufficient number to form a visual barrier consisting of understory trees, evergreen or deciduous shrubs and evergreen trees.
-These shall be planted along and within a minimum thirty (30) foot deep green buffer strip adjacent to all public and private streets and drives including parking lot connections, circulation drives (including those adjacent to buildings) and loading areas.
-If the building(s) will be located in a village area and there will be no setback between it and a public sidewalk or street right-of-way, landscaping adjacent to the public sidewalk or street right-of-way is not required. - 5.
-Where the commercial building abuts a residential boundary line or a property with at least one residence, a stone wall or fencing with evergreen trees that provides screening and buffering shall be included, but not limited to, a six (6) foot high berm. or, as determined by the Planning Board, plantings that would protect the residents from seeing the commercial building(s).
+At a minimum, planted shrubbery shall be eighteen inches (18) in height.
+Landscaping shall include areas near entrances and facades facing public streets as well as in parking areas.
+If the building will be located in a C1 village area and there will be no setback between it and a public sidewalk or street right-of-way, landscaping along the building's front façade is not required. - 3.
+Parking islands shall be landscaped in conformance to Subsection 2 above §102.6.H. - 4} Buffer strip landscaping shall consist of trees, based on proper planting conditions, at least 2" in diameter and placed into soil that would allow long-term growth and survival and in sufficient number to form a visual barrier consisting of understory, trees, evergreen or deciduous shrubs and evergreen trees.
+These shall be planted along and within a minimum thirty (30) foot or 15 foot as appropriate deep green buffer strip adjacent to all public and private streets and drives including parking lot connections, circulation drives (including those adjacent to buildings) and loading areas.
+If the building(s) will be located in a C1 village area and there will be no setback between it and a public sidewalk or street right-of-way, landscaping adjacent to the public sidewalk or street right-of-way is not required. - 5.
+Where the commercial building abuts a residential boundary line or a property with at least one residence, a stone wall or fencing with six to eight evergreen trees or a 6 foot high berm planted with shrubbery minimum eighteen inches (18) in height that provides screening in the buffer yard shall be included so that the plantings would protect the residents from seeing the commercial building(s).